 Industrial Development Program

-The Industrial Development Program (IDP) was developed to encourage creation and retention of industrial jobs in the City of Champaign.
+The Industrial Development Program (IDP) was developed to encourage the creation and retention of industrial jobs in the City of Champaign.

 To be eligible for IDP incentives, the project must meet the following criteria:

-- Project Definition: In order to qualify as an industrial project, the primary use of the land and buildings must be of a manufacturing, assembly, wholesale and/or warehouse/distribution nature.
+- Project Definition: In order to qualify as an industrial project, the primary use of the land and buildings must be of manufacturing, assembly, wholesale and/or warehouse/distribution nature.

 - Property Improvements: The applicant must complete permanent property improvements (either an expansion of an existing facility or construction of a new facility).

 - Job Retention or Creation: The project must result in the creation or retention of at least twenty (20) jobs paying a minimum of two times the minimum wage.
 The created or retained positions must be permanent, full-time or full-time equivalent (FTE) positions created or retained as a result of the project.